polite english

 4. Use Modal Verbs to Soften Requests

 I already mentioned that using questions is more polite than using statements.
-However, questions can be made even more polite with the use of modal verbs.
+Questions can be made even more polite with modal verbs.

 Instead of: I want the stapler.